moodle/devdocs/docs/devupdate.md

 :::note Delayed deprecation

 The old class locations have been aliased for backwards compatibility and will emit a deprecation notice in a _future_ release.
+Please remember to add `require_once($CFG->dirroot . '/lib/externallib.php');` to your external service classes to make the aliases work.

 If you are writing a Moodle plugin which has a single codebase shared with older versions of Moodle, you should continue to use the old API locations at this time.